 We now have a new, three-year strategic plan that sets some very specific goals for the agency to move from being a provider of services to that of a funder of services for people with developmental disabilities in Richland County.
+This is year three.

 For individuals and families, it will mean more options as Richland Newhope continues to connect people to providers and natural supports in the community to meet their individualized needs as stated in their person centered plans.
-(See page 14 for additional details.)
+(See page 16 for additional details.)